SharafatKarim/archmate/README.md

 ## Installation

-If you install it, the script will be placed to your home directory and an entry to your `.bashrc`.
+> If you install it, the script will be placed to your home directory and an entry to your `.bashrc`.
 So that you can access it from anywhere in your system, just by running `amate`!

 To install, simply run,
 ```
 curl -s https://raw.githubusercontent.com/SharafatKarim/archmate/main/install.bash | bash
 ```

+> If you're using both `bash` and `zsh` then, while Installation it'll ask you to set one.
+You can set bash to import the alias in bashrc and later in the `.zshrc` you can source your `.bashrc` in this way, ```
+> source ~/.bashrc
+> ```

+If you want to uninstall, then run the script and from `Troubleshooting` section, select `Uninstall this script (if installed)`.

 ## Run Locally